Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/assessment_approved.md

 This means you are now able to respond to relevant opportunities under {{domain_name}}.

-If you submitted case studies under other categories, we will notify you of the outcome after completing the assessment.
+If you submitted case studies under other categories, we will notify you of the outcome after completing a separate assessment.

 [View your updated seller profile]({{url_seller_page}})